Whether you are just beginning your nursing career or you already have years of experience, finding the right job can still be a daunting task.

 There’s a certain comfort that comes with a routine.
 When partnered with a nursing agency, you’re not guaranteed or able to predict shifts.

 If your situation would benefit from a structured work schedule, full-time employment might be a better option for you.

 As an agency nurse, you might not always feel welcome at your assignments.
 Other nurses on your shift will be unaware of your skillset and personality, and it might take a majority of your shift to prove your worth.
 Doctors tend to gravitate toward their regular nurses and not a new face.
 Salaried nurses may have a distaste for agency nurses because their presence may seem like a threat.

 While rotating shifts and facilities helps prevent the burnout that some nurses are accustomed to, it also makes it difficult to create relationships with your patients.
 Many nurses appreciate navigating the healing process along with their patient from beginning to end.

 Depending on the facility and the reason that it’s using a nursing agency to fill shifts, you might be able to pick up multiple shifts at the same location.
 In those cases, it might be easier to develop such relationships with patients, but shift availability like that is never a guarantee.

 More “First Days”

-As an agency nurse, you might get to experience the first day of work jitters more frequently than you’d like.
+As an agency nurse, you might get to experience those first-day-of-work jitters more frequently than you’d like.
 With each new shift, you’ll likely get an introduction to procedures and protocols for that specific facility.
 You’ll learn where supplies are and experience the working culture of the facility.
-Unless you are able to pick up similar shifts at the same facility, having more “first days” will be your new normal.
+Unless you’re able to pick up similar shifts at the same facility, having many “first days” will be your new normal.

 If using a nurse staffing agency feels like the right fit for you, apply at Clipboard Health today to learn more about employment opportunities in your area.